 On April 4, 2016, Governor Andrew M. Cuomo signed into law New York's Paid Family Leave program, the most comprehensive paid family leave program in the United States.
 Under this law, commencing January 1, 2018, all eligible employees in New York have been able to take time off, while still being paid a portion of their wages, to bond with a new child, to care for a family member with a serious health condition, or to handle personal matters arising from an immediate family member being called to active duty in the Armed Forces of the United States.
 In the first year of New York Paid Family Leave (2018), eligible employees received 50% of their average weekly wage, up to 50% of the statewide average weekly wage for up to 8 weeks of leave.
-In the second year of the program, which commenced on January 1, 2019, eligible employees are receiving 55% of their average weekly wage, up to 55% of the statewide average weekly wage for up to 10 weeks of leave.
-In the third year of the program, commencing on January 1, 2020, eligible employees will receive 60% of their average weekly wage, up to 60% of the statewide average weekly wage for up to 10 weeks of leave, unless the Superintendent of the Department of Financial Services ("DFS") determines to delay the increase in benefits pursuant to Workers Compensation Law § 204(2).
+In the second year of the program, which commenced on January 1, 2019, eligible employees received 55% of their average weekly wage, up to 55% of the statewide average weekly wage for up to 10 weeks of leave.
+In the third year of the program, which commenced on January 1, 2020, eligible employees are receiving 60% of their average weekly wage, up to 60% of the statewide average weekly wage for up to 10 weeks of leave.
+In the fourth year of the program, commencing on January 1, 2021, eligible employees will receive 67% of their average weekly wage, up to 67% of the statewide average weekly wage for up to 12 weeks of leave, unless the Superintendent of the Department of Financial Services ("DFS") determines to delay the increase in benefits pursuant to Workers Compensation Law § 204(2).